 The Special Olympics Pennsylvania Summer Games are held each year at Penn State University in State College.
 The event brings together over 2,000 athletes and 750 coaches from across the state.
 Our largest event of the year, Summer Games features three days of intense competition in aquatics, athletics, basketball, bowling, equestrian, golf, gymnastics, softball and tennis.
 Every race, every game, every competition held at Summer Games represents many weeks of training, preparation and dedication on the part of our athletes, coaches and volunteers.

-Check Out Our Media Coverage
+Check Out Our Summer Games Media Coverage:

 Centre Daily Times (Official Media Partner)

-McCandless twins capture gold at Special Olympics Summer Games
+Penn State student-athletes volunteer at Special Olympics Summer Games

 The Daily Collegian